Caroline Hanson Cresap1,2,3

 Copyright Notice

-Caroline is probably the female age 20 to 30 listed in the household of her husband, John H. Mims, in the 1840 Federal Census of Caldwell Co., Kentucky.22
+Caroline is probably the female age 20 to 30 listed in the household of her husband John in the 1840 Federal Census of Caldwell Co., Kentucky.25

-She was named executrix and an heir in the will of her husband, John, dated 3 Mar 1850, to receive his entire estate for the common benefit of her an their children.23
+Caroline was named executrix and an heir in the will of her husband, John, dated 3 Mar 1850, to receive his entire estate for the common benefit of her and their children.26

 Children with John H. Mims: